 Some funds may make distributions comprised in whole or in part, of return of capital.
-A return of capital distribution is a return of a portion of an investor's original investment and may, over time, result in the return of the entire amount of the original investment to the investor.
+A return of capital distribution (being a distribution in excess of the fund's income generated) is a return of a portion of an investor's original investment and may, over time, result in the return of the entire amount of the original investment to the investor.
 This distribution should not be confused with yield or income generated by a fund.
-Return of capital distributions that are not reinvested will reduce the net asset value of the fund, which could reduce the fund's ability to generate future income.
+Return of capital distributions that are not reinvested will reduce the NAV of the fund, which could reduce the fund's ability to generate future income.
 You should not draw any conclusions about the fund's investment performance from the amount of this distribution.
 For more information on the tax implications of return of capital distributions, please refer to the section entitled "Income Tax Considerations - Income Tax Considerations for Investors" in Part A of the simplified prospectus.